nukah/nukah.github.io/content/thoughts/guidebook.md

 end
 ```

-- Interface Segregation Principle (ISP): Clients should not be forced to depend on interfaces they do not use.
+### Interface Segregation Principle (ISP)

+Clients should not be forced to depend on interfaces they do not use.
 This means that you should split large interfaces into smaller, more focused ones to avoid unnecessary dependencies.

 ```ruby
 # BAD: A class that violates ISP